JakeAdmire/BluePrints-UI-Docs-2.0/docs/getting-started/usage.md

 sidebar_label: Usage
 ---

-import { BrandHighlight } from '../src/Components/BrandHighlight/BrandHighlight';
+import { BrandHighlight } from '../../src/Components/BrandHighlight/BrandHighlight';
-import { Subtitle } from '../src/Components/Subtitle/Subtitle';
+import { Subheading } from '../../src/Components/Subheading/Subheading';

 :::important warning:
 Documentation is being worked on; some pages may be incomplete or not yet exist!